Exactly What It Says on the Tin, a fishing episode will involve the protagonists going fishing.

 - SpongeBob SquarePants:

-- A variant in the episode "Hooky".
-As the cast of the show are sea creatures, it's the fishermen on the surface of the water who do the fishing.
-Mr. Krabs warns everyone in the Krusty Krab, including SpongeBob, about the dangers of fishing hooks.
-Patrick, however, mistakes the fishing hooks for a carnival and convinces SpongeBob to play on them with him.
-When Mr. Krabs catches SpongeBob and Patrick playing on the fish hooks, he, with the help of Squidward, decides to teach them a lesson they won't soon forget.
+- Inverted in the episode "Hooky".
+As all the main characters are sea creatures, they're menaced by the fisherman, resulting in something that's more of a Very Special Episode parody.
+To wit: Mr. Krabs warns everyone in the Krusty Krab, including SpongeBob, about the dangers of fishing hooks.
+Patrick, however, treats the hooks like a carnival game and convinces SpongeBob to play on them (stealing the bait, riding the hook up toward the surface, and jumping off at the veeeeery last second) with him.
+When Mr. Krabs catches them at it, he, with the help of Squidward, decides to teach them a lesson they won't soon forget.

 - In the The Simpsons episode, "War of the Simpsons", after Homer embarrasses Marge at a house party she throws, Marge signs up for a weekend retreat of marriage counseling hosted by Reverend Lovejoy and Helen at Catfish Lake.
 When Homer finds out, he is interested in going as well, but for the sole purpose of trying to catch the legendary catfish, General Sherman.
 After quite the battle, Homer finally catches General Sherman, but when Marge finds out, she is not happy about it at all.
 Just to prove to Marge that he does value her happiness over fishing, he lets General Sherman (who is still alive) go, and they return home.